Positioning your restaurant on delivery apps: traditional method vs. Masterestaurant method

 Masterestaurant tools for profitable delivery

-Positioning your restaurant on delivery apps without destroying margins requires three levers: knowing what you sell profitably (canvas), projecting growth (exponencial), and monitoring daily cash flow (cash).
-All three Masterestaurant tools work together so the digital channel adds revenue instead of draining it.
+Positioning a restaurant on delivery apps without destroying the till takes three levers: knowing what to sell (canvas), projecting growth (exponencial) and watching daily cash (cash).
+The three Masterestaurant tools work together so the digital channel adds instead of draining.

 Frequently asked questions about delivery app positioning